 Privacy Policy

-This Privacy Policy outlines how Medilinks. collects, uses, and discloses personal information when you use our services.
-By accessing our website and utilizing our services, you agree to the collection and use of information as described in this policy.
+This Privacy Policy outlines how Medilinks collects, uses, and discloses personal information when you use our services.
+By accessing our website and utilising our services, you agree to the collection and use of information as described in this policy.

 Purpose